Chase Bank UK review

 Our podcast

-Chase Bank is a decent current account, though there were a few fallbacks that means it doesn’t score as well as some of its competitors.
+Chase Bank is a decent current account, though there were a few fallbacks which can hold it back against some of its competitors.

 Account basics